microsoft/BotFramework-WebChat/HOOKS.md

 When called, this function will return the reference grammar ID used to improve speech-to-text performance when used with Cognitive Services.

+This value is not controllable and is passed from Direct Line channel.

 ## `useRenderMarkdown`

 ```js